jeremyRogel/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+react is a javascript framework library that allows you to import components from differnet section to compartmentalize your work. it trys to make your work easier to handle/correct so you dont have to change everything

 - [ ] What does it mean to _think_ in react?

+it is to imagine your code in components and component trees.

 - [ ] Describe state.
+asynchronous code that can be modified to what the user wants to implement.

 - [ ] Describe props.
+code that can not be modified and is read-only, you cant customize to fit your code.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes? a side effect in react is anything that affects your code outside of the component structure that youre intending to modify. you sync effects by importing the useEffect state
 ## Project Set Up

 Follow these steps to set up and work on your project: